jessiegouw/assessment2/README.md

 # be-assessment-2
-A web app made with Node and data in data database.
+A web app made with Node and data in a mysql database.
 In this web app people can share their cooking recipes with the community.

 ## Functionalities